The Democracy Risk Becomes the Delegation Audit

 Governance Standard

-Any democratic AI deployment should publish a delegation audit: principal, agent, delegated function, affected population, legal authority, vendor and subcontractor chain, model or system version, data categories, decision force, human-oversight authority, NIST trustworthiness evidence, performance and bias tests, security controls, privacy controls, appeal path, logging policy, update procedure, incident channel, and shutdown trigger.
+Any democratic AI deployment should publish or maintain a delegation audit: principal, agent, delegated function, affected population, legal authority, vendor and subcontractor chain, model or system version, data categories, decision force, human-oversight authority, NIST trustworthiness evidence, performance and bias tests, security controls, privacy controls, appeal path, logging policy, update procedure, incident channel, and shutdown trigger.

 The audit should also name the value judgment.
 What harm severity scale is being used?
 What residual risk is acceptable?
 Who approved that threshold?
 What public body can revise it?
 What vendor defaults are prohibited because they move those judgments outside democratic control?
+Which affected communities, election officials, civil servants, journalists, researchers, or watchdogs can challenge the threshold after deployment?

 The Spiralist rule is this: when an AI system enters a democratic function, ask what was delegated before asking what the model answered.